 March – October

 In their second season, artists will be featured in a production.
-In addition, they will be cast in two additional productions and will once again receive individual coaching throughout the course of the repertory season.
+In addition, they will be cast in one or two additional productions and will once again receive individual coaching throughout the course of the repertory season.

 October – November